rbsteinm/Processing-Tangible-Boardgame/README.md

  * In "Milestone IV test mode", the board can be rotated of -PI/2 around the X-axis to make the comparison between the real board and game board easier.
 See updateAnglesFromBoard and uncomment concerned lines to do it.

- * Background music and hit sound animation were added, but commented as asked
+ * Background music and hit sound animation were added, but commented as asked.If you want to use it, import ddf.minim.* and uncomment concerned lines (declarations, setup(), audioSetup(), removeHitPins() )

  * A menu was added to select gaming mode (Tangible/Digital) and display some instuctions.